hamza1851/Life-Skills/listening-and-active-communication.md

 - Reduce noise if possible
 - Practice self reflection to calm down the emotions
 - Use any tool to increase the listening ability

+## Questions-5: When do you switch to Passive communication style in your day to day life?

+I often switch to a passive communication style in situations where I want to avoid conflict or when I feel overwhelmed.
+For example: if someone strongly expresses their opinion and I disagree, I might choose to stay silent rather than share my thoughts.
+This can happen when I'm unsure of how my input will be received or when I want to keep the peace among us.